This author has 35 years' experience as a successful owner-operator of an auto repair shop and buyer and seller of auto repair equipment.

 Brake fluid tester

-Jump starter/ Tester/Charger
+- Jump starter/ Tester/Charger

-First aid kit
+- First aid kit

-Exhaust extraction reel
+- Exhaust extraction reel

-Servicing and installations.
+Servicing and Installations

-Hoist maintenance/ Electrician/Installation
+- Hoist maintenance/ Electrician/Installation

-Electrical equipment testing & tagging
+- Electrical equipment testing and tagging

-repair and maintenance.
+- Machinery repair and maintenance

 To work on modern cars, you need a good scanner and a 5 gas analyser, along with many wiring harnesses interface cables for the different makes and models connections to the scanner.

 None of this equipment is cheap, because quality is paramount.
-I have sold, repaired and serviced both cheap and well designed and built ones.
+I have sold, repaired and serviced both cheap and well-designed and built ones.
 The cheapies will save you a grand or so, but you will regret buying either a scanner or 5 gas analyser cheap!

-Large vernier calypers.
+- Large vernier calypers

 Here are some ways to make your workshop more profitable.

-- Buy a high quality brake lathe and learn how to use it.
+- Buy a high-quality brake lathe and learn how to use it.
 Your equipment supplier should be able to train you or your mechanic in using the equipment they sell.

-Good disc machining is a matter of tooling up carefully and finishing the surfacing with a fine skim after the cut if needed.
+- Good disc machining is a matter of tooling up carefully and finishing the surfacing with a fine skim after the cut if needed.

-Combine with tire sales, or outsource tires.
+- Do tyre changing and wheel balancing, and combine with tire sales, or outsource tires.
 Buy a machine that will do new cars with large wheels.